German (2022 - 2024)

 - Introduction to German Literature (GERM-UA 152)

-Students are strongly encouraged to fulfill some of the program requirements through a semester or year of study away.
+Students are strongly encouraged to fulfill some of the program requirements through a semester or year of study away, either at NYU Berlin or NYU Prague.

 Students eligible for honors are required to pursue a two-semester, 8-point sequence in which they take the Honors Seminar (GERM-UA 999) in the fall and the Honors Thesis (GERM-UA 500) in the spring of their senior year.
 (See "honors program," below, for details.)